-Meet the Team
+Meet The Team

-Ian can often be found out on the tractor, grooming the arena, mowing grass on the riding trails, pounding posts for new fences, grading the lane or moving hay.
-He loves to ride his gelding, Bert when he has time and especially loves cow work.
+Ian can often be found out on the tractor, grooming the arena, mowing grass on the riding trails, or clearing deadfall to enhance pasture growth.
+He loves riding when he has time and especially loves cow work.
 He's working on his roping skills with our steers - but I think the team ropers don't need to worry just yet.

 Ranch Owner and Horse Manager

 Laureen grew up dreaming of horses while feeding and showing dairy calves in 4H.
 When the opportunity to own a horse and learn to ride came along, she grabbed hold and has been an enthusiastic student ever since.